MicroBlocks

 Daisylink Library

 We maintain a set of libraries to simplify the use of MicroBlocks with DUELink.
-DUELink Daisylink is of these libraries and it is used to access and control Tethered modules, which can be one module or a Daisylink of modules.
+DUELink Daisylink is one of these libraries and it is used to access and control Tethered modules, which can be one module or a Daisylink of modules.
 In either case, we need this DUELink Daisylink library.

 In the MicroBlocks editor, click the Add Library button: